laurelbritt/laurelbritt.github.io/index.md

                             <div class="panel-body panel_text">
                               <p>I am a senior research assistant at the Federal Reserve Board of Governors, where I am involved in projects related to financial stability and macroeconomics.
 I studied math and economics at UT Austin.
                               <br>
-                              <p>I'm generally interested in macroeconomics, in particular equity bubbles and DSGE models.</p>
+                              <p>I'm generally interested in mcroeconomics, in particular equity bubbles and DSGE models.</p>

                 <img src="face (2).png" alt=" " class="img-responsive" width="300" height="300"/>